reframejs/reframe/readme.md

 All Reframe parts are ejectable which means that you can gain full control.

 **Removable** -
-If you eject gradually all Reframe parts then you effectively get rid of Reframe.
+If you eject all Reframe parts then you effectively get rid of Reframe.
 At that point your code doesn't depend on Reframe anymore and only depends on do-one-thing-do-it-well libraries (e.g. React, Webpack, etc.).